 Gastric Bypass in Tijuana

-How Much for Gastric Bypass in Tijuana, Mx?
+How Much Does Gastric Bypass in Tijuana Cost?

 The team at MBS ensures personalized attention to individual patients for pre and post-op bariatric surgery support.
 Some of the support services we provide include*:

 Mexico Bariatric Services also gives you the option of Gastric Bypass in Cancun.
 Patients who are on the east coast of the US may prefer to go to Cancun for the shorter flying time.

 - This procedure is also known as the “gold standard” weight loss surgery.

 - Gastric bypass rearranges your digestive system and limits the number of calories your body can absorb.